 • Kelly Bowen

-Is banning books a violation of freedom of speech?
-Across the United States the practice of banning books is, once again, headline news.
-What factors are driving the recent hysteria?
-From small local school boards to state legislatures, the opposition voices are loud as they call for the removal of “controversial” books from public spaces.
-In 2021-2022 an estimated 1,600 titles were removed from the shelves and educators, in fear of repercussions, removed books from their classrooms.
-In COR 102 Reading, Writing, and Banned Books, we will examine: how students and critical thinking are impacted, what social constructs foster censorship, and how book banning affects society.
-In our critical reading and writing, we will explore why works with themes of race, racism, gender, sexuality, LGBTQ+, and memoir might become targets of a moral minority.
+Censorship, Free Speech, & Book Banning: Is your reading freedom at risk?
+Across the United States, banning books is, once again, headline news.
+Since 2021, a movement to ban books has advanced extreme conservative viewpoints that jeopardize students’ reading choices.
+From small local school boards to state legislatures, the opposition voices are loud as they call for removing “controversial” books from public spaces.
+In 2023-2024, an estimated 10,000 titles were removed from public schools, a 200% increase from 2022.
+Florida led the nation in banning 4,500 titles last year alone.
+What factors drive the hysteria, and why should it matter to you?
+In COR 102 Reading & Writing: Banned Books, we will examine censorship and its history in Western culture.
+We will sample a variety of banned works and investigate how students and critical thinking are impacted, what social constructs foster censorship, and how book banning affects society at large.
+In our critical reading and writing, we will explore why works with themes of race, racism, gender, sexuality, LGBTQ+, and memoir become targets of a moral minority.
 We will evaluate how this practice creates disinformation and further marginalizes underrepresented communities.
+Students leave COR 102 Reading & Writing: Banned Books with a critical understanding of censorship, book banning, and the foundations for academic writing success.

 • Erik Esckilsen